Home › Agencies ›Departments »

 Measles and Mumps Alert!

-The Madison Health Department is advising residents of a recent report of six cases of measles in children and adults as well as an outbreak of 27 cases of mumps in college students in Manhattan since early 2014.
+The Madison Health Department is advising residents of a recent report of 25 cases of measles in children and adults since February 4, as well as an outbreak of 27 cases of mumps in college students in Manhattan since early 2014.
 Measles and mumps are both highly contagious viral illness that can cause serious medical complications.

 The public is urged to be sure that all family members are up to date with measles, mumps-rubella (MMR) vaccine.
 Parents should understand that a measles/mumps vaccine (MMR) is the best way to protect a child from these diseases, and is especially important if there is an outbreak in our area or if you are traveling to an area with high rates of the illnesses.